n., plural: transports

 In plants, water transport inside and outside the plant cells is essential in keeping them upright.
 Plants tend to look wilted when it is not watered for quite some time because the amount of water that is lost is higher than the amount of water that is absorbed.
 Plant cells primarily use osmoregulation in ensuring they are “turgid”.

 Watch this vid about plasma membranes, their structure and function:

 Transport at the tissue level

-In plants, transport of substances at the tissue level occurs at the vascular tissues, particularly phloem and xylem.
+In plants, the transport of substances at the tissue level occurs at the vascular tissues, particularly, phloem and xylem.
 The phloem tissues are responsible for the conduction of photosynthetic materials whereas the xylem tissues are the ones conducting water and nutrients from the roots to the different parts of the plant.

 - TRANSPORT IN AND OUT OF CELLS.
 (2019).
 Retrieved from Estrellamountain.edu website: https://www2.estrellamountain.edu/faculty/farabee/biobk/BioBooktransp.html